Living in the Cloud

 All the files your company uses such as Word, Excel, PDFs, etc. should be local.
 They are safer in your possession (assuming you follow other best practices like backing up) than on a cloud-server somewhere and are accessible even without internet access.
 Same thing applies to databases that may contain customer data.

 "Local" doesn't mean you can't access data from afar.
-But these access methods aren't exposed to the internet in the same way which makes them less vulnerable.
+But these access methods aren't exposed to the internet in the same way which can make them less vulnerable.

 Closing comments

-Using CSPs might seem convenient because it relieves your from needing to maintain as much local infrastructure and needing to be an I.T. geek.
+Using CSPs might seem convenient because it relieves you from needing to maintain as much local infrastructure or needing an I.T. geek.
+There's some truth to that.

-But that comes at a cost: Reducing your control over your applications, data, and cost containment because it binds you more intimately to the makers of your applications in ways that local infrastructure does not.
+But that comes at a cost: First of all, it literally costs more.
+It reduces your control over your applications, data, and cost containment because it binds you more intimately to third parties (the makers of your applications) whose interests probably don't align with yours, in ways that local infrastructure does not.

 None of this is to say that you should never use a cloud service.
 Just don't believe everything you read spouted by cloud service evangelists or salespeople.